IK-AVI/doctest/README.md

+---
+layout: page
-# Welcome to BeoLiving Intelligence
+title: Welcome to BeoLiving Intelligence
+---

 This site contains all existing documentation related to our main product _BeoLiving Intellingece_: Usage and configuration guides, troubleshooting guides and FAQ.